fergusonandrew/2016-01-29-UBC/02-create.md

 > bytes: it's up to us and our programs to interpret those bytes
 > according to the rules for PDF documents, images, and so on.
 >
-> Naming a PNG image of a whale as `whale.mp3` doesn't somehow
+> Changing a file's extension won't
-> magically turn it into a recording of whalesong, though it *might*
+> magically turn it into a new file type, but it will definitely
-> cause the operating system to try to open it with a music player
+> cause the operating system to try to open it with a different program
-> when someone double-clicks it.
+> if someone double-clicks it.

 > ## Renaming files {.challenge}
 >